 What are some of the most essential features that make up the design of a wheelchair that users should take note of when buying a wheelchair?
 Firstly the size of the wheelchair is important as it will need to accommodate the user comfortably as well as make mobility practical.
 Next would be the type of materials (solid or air-filled) used in the design of the wheelchair’s wheels.
 The materials used, as well as size dimensions of the wheels, will relate to comfortable mobility on various terrains and friction or grip on the ground.

 Do you need to buy a new wheelchair but still require help in deciding which type will best suit your needs?
+A lightweight wheelchair or an electric wheelchair?
 Get in touch with us at Karma Mobility.
 We are the UK’s leading wheelchair sale specialists.